William Kennedy (explorer): Later life and death

 By 1860, Captain Kennedy settled at his family home in the Red River Settlement with his wife, Eleanor Cripps (a friend of Lady Franklin).
 During this period he operated a store with his brother George, eventually becoming active in the community as a magistrate, and member of the Board of Education of Manitoba.
 He was invited to present his Arctic findings at the first scientific address of the newly formed Historical and Scientific Society of Manitoba, 1879.

 During the 1860s, Kennedy rebuilt his family home at Red River in the river-stone style, naming it The Maples.

 Kennedy, a supporter of the Canada party, did not participate during the 1869–70 Red River Rebellion because he was bed-ridden and crippled with arthritis.

 By the 1880s, his niece's husband, John Norquay the Premier of Manitoba, recruited Captain Kennedy to be an active voice for the development of a railway from Winnipeg to Churchill.
 This was an important line in the quest to break the Canadian Pacific Railway's supply-chain monopoly over the region.
 He died before the line could be completed.

 Legacy

 During the 1910s, the Women's Canadian Club hosted a ceremony recognizing Captain Kennedy with a placard mounted at St. Andrews church.
 The inscription reads, "To William Kennedy, Arctic Explorer, by Sir Ernest Shackleton, the famous Antarctic explorer."

-Kennedy's home still exists as the Red River House Museum at St. Andrews, which highlights the unique architecture from this era, and showcases his belongings from his period.
+Kennedy's home still exists as the Captain William Kennedy House at St. Andrews, which highlights the unique architecture from this era, and showcases his belongings from his period.